SpatialInfinity/AWS-SA-StudyLAB/README.md

 - ENI can be created independently and attach on the fly to other EC2 instances
 - Bounded to specific AZ

+### EC2 Hibernate
+- Supported instances famillies
+- EBS volume must be encrypted in order for hibernate to work

+Study more on placement groups and EC2 hibernation

+## HA and Scalability ELB and ASG

+### HA and Scalability

 -